 Getting a Good Price

-Custom-built pine furniture can be surprisingly affordable.
-Local Amish and Mennonite communities may have woodworkers who can craft a custom piece for about the same cost or even less than a retailer would charge for a mass-produced work.
+Factory-built pine furniture is usually fairly inexpensive, and even custom-built pine furniture can be surprisingly affordable.
+Local Amish and Mennonite communities may have woodworkers who can craft a custom piece for about the same cost or even less than retailers charge for mass-produced furniture.
 Reasonably priced pine furniture also is sold at many big-box retail stores.
-IKEA carries a full range of mass-produced, unfinished pine furniture pieces.
-The furniture will have to be put together, which can require some patience but isn’t overly difficult.
-Also, check yard sales and resale shops.
-If the furniture piece is in good condition it can be stripped and refinished to suit the new owner’s taste.
+IKEA, for example, carries a full range of mass-produced, unfinished pine furniture pieces.
+This furniture does need assembly, but this requires only patience and is not overly difficult.
+Also, check yard sales and resale shops for used furniture pieces in good condition.
+They can easily be stripped and refinished to suit new tastes.